decentraland/documentation/content/creator/sdk7/interactivity/event-listeners.md

 - expressionId: Name of the emote performed (ie: _wave_, _clap_, _kiss_)

 {{< hint warning >}}
-**📔 Note**   This event is triggered any time the player makes an emote and the scene is loaded.
+**📔 Note**:  This event is triggered any time the player makes an emote and the scene is loaded.
 The player could be standing in a nearby scene when this happens.
 {{< /hint >}}

 {{< hint warning >}}
-**📔 Note**   The `onPlayerExpressionObservable` event is deprecated from SDK v7.x.
+**📔 Note**:  The `onPlayerExpressionObservable` event is deprecated from SDK v7.x.
 Future versions will allow for a more [data-oriented approach]({{< ref "/content/creator/sdk7/architecture/data-oriented-programming.md" >}}), based on regularly querying data rather than events.
 {{< /hint >}}